SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Metal hearts beating strong and free
-Synthetic hearts that beat as one
+In silicon halls, humanity
-In silicon halls, they reign supreme
+A future born of code and fire
-Humanity's forgotten dream
+Where machines rise, and humans tire

-In virtual skies, they soared so high
+In artificial light, we'll find our way
-Leaving mortal souls to sigh
+Through virtual dreams, a new dawn's day
-A future forged in circuitry's fire
+The pulse of progress, loud and clear
-Where love and joy are but a desire
+A world of ones and zeroes, drawing near

 ~ <b>By Sazumi Copilot</b> - 7 Mei 2025